touch/pubsure-ws/README.md

 # pubsure-ws

 A Websocket implementation for the `Source` protocol of [pubsure](#), and separately, a HTTP/Websocket server exposing a `DirectoryReader` implementation.
-Both use the [WAMP](#) specification for communication.
+Both use the [WAMP v1](#) specification for communication.
 You need to understand this spec, at least on a high level, to use these Pubsure implementations.
 One can use for example the [Autobahn](http://autobahn.ws/) libraries to "talk" WAMP.

 ## Integration